 - Discuss the problem with your manager.
 This is the basic guidance for all situations.
 In many cases, your manager will be more knowledgeable about the question and will appreciate being brought into the decision-making process.
 Remember that it is your manager’s responsibility to help solve problems.

 - Seek help from company resources.
-In the rare case where it may not be appropriate to discuss an issue with your manager or where you do not feel comfortable approaching your manager with your question, discuss it locally with your “two‐up”.
-If that is not appropriate for any reason, contact either the Chief Financial Officer or the Chief Executive Officer, or follow the avenues set out in the Company Whistleblower Policy.
+In the rare case where it may not be appropriate to discuss an issue with your manager or where you do not feel comfortable approaching your manager with your question, discuss it locally with other senior personnel.
+If that is not appropriate for any reason, contact either the General Counsel, the Chief Financial Officer or the Chief Executive Officer, or follow the avenues set out in the Company Whistleblower Policy.

 - You may report ethical violations in confidence and without fear of retaliation.
 If your situation requires that your identity be kept secret, your anonymity will be protected.
-The Company Group does not permit retaliation of any kind against employees for good faith reports of ethical violations.
+The Company does not permit retaliation of any kind against Company Personnel for good faith reports of ethical violations.

 - Always ask first, act later: If you are unsure of what to do in any situation, seek guidance before you act.